-There are an estimated 14.5 million people globally, with over 1.5 million in the U.S. and 350,000 in Canada, living with balance deficit due to mmTBI.
-Every year in the U.S. and Canada, there are approximately 420,000 and 20,000 newly diagnosed mmTBIs, respectively, resulting in balance deficit.
+There are an estimated 49.0 million people globally, with over 5.3 million in the U.S. and 760,000 in Canada, who have sustained a TBI.
+Every year there are 27.2 million newly diagnosed TBIs globally, of which 2.8 million and 165,000 occur in the U.S. and Canada, respectively.
 This condition often has a significant impact on one's quality of life, negatively affecting independence, employability, productivity, mental health and participation in the community.
-Rehabilitation is often required following a mmTBI for resulting motor, cognitive and behavioral impairments.
-The current standard of care to address balance issues following a mmTBI is supervised therapeutic exercise.
-While supervised therapeutic exercise can help to promote balance recovery, individuals are often unable to return to their full function and are left living with a balance deficit.
+Rehabilitation is often required following a TBI for resulting motor, cognitive and behavioral impairments.
+Approximately 80% of individuals who sustain a TBI report balance impairment.
+The current standard of care to address balance issues following a TBI is supervised therapeutic exercise.
+While supervised therapeutic exercise can help to promote balance recovery, individuals are often unable to return to their full function and are left living with a balance deficit